 Describe training materials used and the frequency at which training was provided to the target audience(s) on how to respond to reports of illicit discharges.
 This is met through the outreach and education tasks.
 See Minimum Control Measure 1 (MCM) for frequency information.
 No. Describe or cite the established ordinance or other regulatory mechanism used to prohibit illicit discharges into the MS4.
 See Attachment 4, the Garrison Commander Policy.
 Balfour Beatty (Fort Carson's housing management partner) has language in all rental agreements that prohibit illicit discharges.
-A soldier was arrested in the housing area in Nov. of 2012 for a violation of this agreement.
 No. Provide a copy or excerpt from the information management system used to track illicit discharges.
 See Attachment 5.
 All of the data on this form is entered into a database and marked on a map.
 The data can be exported and analyzed.
 No. Describe the categories of non- stormwater discharges evaluated as potentially being significant contributors of pollutants to the MS4 and any local controls placed on these discharges.
 Sewer System upgraded in the northern portion of the Post.
+This is also addressed with MCM I and II.
 No. Describe occasional incidental non- stormwater discharges (See Part 2.4.6) and any controls placed on these discharges.
 The list of allowable non-stormwater discharges is presented in the SWMP, and residents are encouraged to coordinate any future events with the Stormwater Program through educational activities.
-Everyone on Post is encouraged to wash their cars at a washing facility.
-No. We have had a charity car wash, an outside cooking event, and groundwater dewatering at a construction site.
+Everyone on Post is encouraged to wash their cars at one of the two car washes available.
+No. There have been a few charity car washes, and outside cooking events, and one known groundwater dewatering instance at a construction site.
+Dewatering guidance is given out during SWPPP reviews for construction.
 Describe hazardous waste collection events and summary data which generally covers what was collected.
-Household hazardous waste is accepted by the El Paso County Household Hazardous Waste Facility.
+Household hazardous waste (HHW) is accepted by the El Paso County Household Hazardous Waste Facility.
 Education activities documented earlier in the education and outreach section provides information to residents on this opportunity.
-A collection event was held on Oct 27 during Make a Difference Day for electronic waste recycling that collected about 25 lbs. of electronics.
-No. A collection event was held on November 15 in celebration of American Recycles Day.
-A total of 23,021 pounds of waste was diverted from a landfill.
-The following is a breakdown of what was collected: -Electronics: 10,660 pounds -Paints, stains and solvents: 8,586 pounds -Automotive products: 2,525 pounds -Household toxic liquids: 803 pounds -Toxic solids: 351 pounds -Data media (CDs, DVDs, Cassettes, VHS Tapes, etc): 48 pounds -Printer and toner cartridges: 48 pounds -Old/expired medications and medical equipment The disposal of hazardous waste generated from training activities are coordinated through the Hazardous Waste Storage Facility (HWSF) onpost.
-Turning in waste to the HWSF requires training to ensure all their requirements are met.
-Records of waste are maintained on a daily basis, and are kept at the HWSF.
-Maintain an inventory of industrial facilities that discharge into the MS4 or to waters of the United States within Fort Carson.
-The types of industrial activities that must be inventoried are set forth in 40 CFR §122.26(b)(14)(i) through (xi).
-This inventory must include the location of the activity, the location of its outfall and corresponding receiving water, and the NPDES permit status for its stormwater discharge.
-Industrial discharges at Fort Carson are regulated under the Multi Sector General Permit.
-Through the requirements of this permit, industrial activities are tracked in a spreadsheet that includes a reference to the Stormwater Pollution Prevention Plan for the site (including location of the activity, location of the outfall and corresponding receiving water, as well as permitting information), exposed materials, monitoring requirements, and comments on the facility.
-No.
+A collection event was held on September 18, 2013.
+A total of 9,415 pounds of waste was diverted from a landfill.
+The following is a breakdown of what was collected: -Electronics: 2250 pounds -Latex paint: 3857 pounds -Automotive products: 894 pounds -Household toxic liquids and solids: 2414 pounds No.